-- What we Don’t Like: The Theme is a little bland, and the overall experience a touch cold.
+- What we Don’t Like: The Theme is a little bland, and the overall experience is a touch cold.

 Aria is “Modern Las Vegas” Personified.
 Its upmarket, clean, minimalist design is stunning to behold and its near-perfect central location puts you right at the heart of everything.
 It’s a Hotel that screams look at me.
 A perfect fit for those looking for the epitome of ultra-modern luxury.

 Rooms are super stylish but not too minimalist so they retain an element of coziness.
 Too modern and things just become cold and unwelcoming.
 The Hotels facilities are pretty much as you would expect and the pool is a really nice stylish area with just the right blend of modern design and tropical lushness.

 The downsides are few, The location is nearly perfect but it is set so far back from the strip that it almost feels off-strip, after 10 or 20 trips to the strip it gets tiring.
 The Hotel also lacks a touch of character, it’s a plush modern hotel, but it’s not particularly vegas, you can find this type of hotel in any city.

 It is however very keenly priced for such a high-end feeling hotel and if modern design and styling is your thing it really fits the bill perfectly.